 It’s impossible to understand what’s going on in BiH today without knowing a bit more about the ethnicities of the area.
 Since the arrival of the South Slavs in the 7th century, they started to grow apart, under the influence of different religions: Islam, Catholicism and Orthodox Christianity, developing into today’s Bosniaks, Croats and Serbs.

-Yugoslavia put them all under the same roof, an experiment that was a ticking bomb.
+Well, Yugoslavia put them all under the same roof, an experiment that was a ticking bomb.
 Until it exploded.
 Everyone wanted independence.
 But BiH was trapped between Croatia and Serbia.
 To put an end to the war, a peace agreement was sign.
-BiH would be an independent country, composed of two entities: the Federation of Bosnia and Herzegovina, inhabited mostly by Bosniaks and Croats, and Republika Srpska, populated mostly by Serbs.
+BiH would be an independent country, composed of two entities: the Federation of Bosnia and Herzegovina, inhabited mostly by Bosniaks and Croats, and the Republika Srpska, populated mostly by Serbs.
 However, the nationality of all three ethnicities is Bosnians.
-I know, it’s horribly confusing!
+I know, it’s horribly confusing.
 And it gets worse!

 The presidency of the country is tripartite, which means a three-member body that collectively serves as head of state: a Serb elected by Republika Srpska, and a Bosniak and a Croat elected by the Federation.
 A three-headed monster, like in mythology, the one that ends up eating its own body.
 Literally, a nightmare to reach any important decision.
 Never looking to the well-being of the country as a whole.